Is it better to leave the computer on or turn it off?

 Does turning off computers cause soldering cracks or harm electrical components?

-No. Although it is true that the electrical components within the computer are going to cool down, it is no more likely to cause a failure turning off the computer frequently than leaving the computer on all the time.
+No. While it is true that the electrical components in the computer will cool down, turning off the computer frequently will not harm them.
 For example, many individuals turn on and off their TV each day, sometimes several times a day.
 Much like a computer, components within the TV get hot and cool down when the television is turned off and have no issues.

 Will turning off the computer cause moving parts such as fans to wear down?